 The LDI-12T supports various formats of analog and digital I/O. Make certain your cables are the correct types prior to connection.
 (Analog XLR connectors are +4dBu balanced (Pin 2 hot), analog RCA connectors are -10dBV unbalanced).
 To select a source for input or output within the application software, refer to the documentation provided with your particular software package

-When powering up your system, always make sure to turn LDI-12T power on prior to turning on your computer.
-This ensures that diagnostics and calibrations necessary for optimum performance are performed upon starting up your computer system.
+When powering up your system, always make sure to turn the audio interface power on prior to turning on your computer.
+This ensures that diagnostics and calibrations necessary for optimum performance are performed on computer startup.